 Take some time to research the important long-form and short-form keywords that people are searching for in your niche and use these keywords across your website so that Google and other search engines can find you.
 Invest in your website SEO (Search Engine Optimisation) because you want to show up in search results when people are searching for services like yours.
 There’s a funny – but true! – saying:

-You won’t get found without good SEO!
-Also, use appropriate hashtags so that you can be found across platforms like Instagram, Twitter and Pinterest.
+People won’t be able to find you without good SEO!
+Also, use appropriate hashtags so that you can be found on platforms like Instagram, Twitter and Pinterest.
 SEO is essential for gaining paying customers.
 I write all about the essential fundamentals of SEO in my article How to Use SEO to Skyrocket Your Business Growth on Autopilot.

 Social proof is validation of you and your brand by your clients, business partners or colleagues.
-It establishes your credibility.
+It establishes your credibility and establishes trust and confidence in your buyers.
 You might have great marketing materials and strategies, but if you don’t show your potential customers evidence of where your service or product has worked for other people, they won’t be convinced.
 Social proof includes testimonials, customer reviews, brand associations, partnerships, accreditations or awards that you’ve won.
 It’s essential that you find a way to show genuine, compelling social proof of your product or services.

 A lead magnet is something of high value that you offer for free via your website or social media, in exchange for someone’s contact details.
 It’s the most effective method to grow your email database with high quality, warm leads.
 Your lead magnet might be an E-Book, a downloadable checklist or guide, a free video series, or a free training.

 Choose a lead magnet that allows you to showcase your expertise in your niche and allows people to experience you and your brand – for free.
 For examples, you can check out my lead magnet page here.

 #7.
 An E-mail database manager and follow-up campaign.